spanners/dissertation/dissertation/sections/pilot2.markdown

 : 2×2×2 comparison of clicks per category --- Expected and Observed
 \label{tab:pre-chisquared}

+Table \ref{tab:pre-chisquared}, in the Expected column, shows a normal distribution of clicks per category -- if our null hypothesis $H_0$ holds, the observed outcome be 5% either side of this.

 ![Participant 18, JS task (Overlaid with mouse clicks)\label{fig:visualise-18-overlay}](images/visualise-18-overlay.png)